mljar/mercury/README.md

 #### Web Application from Notebook

-The web app generated from the notebook.
+The web app is generated from the notebook.
 Code is hidden (optional).
 User can change parameters, execute notebook with the `Run` button, and save results with the `Download` button.

 <p align="center">
   <img